netobserv/netobserv.github.io/content/posts/2025-11-10-subnet-labels/index.md

 ]
 ```

-You see from where the "Pods" and "Services" CIDRs are taken.
-The "Machines" subnet source is different, it comes from the initial k8s configuration.
+Those are the same values that you can find in the `cluster` resource from `networks.config.openshift.io`

 When you open the Console plugin and configure columns to show the subnet labels, this is what you get:

 ![Subnet labels by default](./subnet-labels-default.png)

-Every time `flowlogs-pipeline` has to process a network flow, it checks if the IP belongs to any of the defined subnet, and if so, it associates with the flow the related label.
+Every time `flowlogs-pipeline` has to process a network flow, it checks if the IP belongs to any of the defined subnet, and if so, it associates the flow with the related label.

-Although the CIDR configuration mentioned above is the default when running on OpenShift, you can change it as much as you want.
+This is not just for OpenShift.
+If you're not running on OpenShift, or if you want to customize the default setup for OpenShift, you can perfectly configure different CIDRs.
 For instance, to add more machine networks, you can write in `FlowCollector`:

 ```yaml
 spec: